iulianraduat/find-unused-exports/README.md

 - Automatically find all exports and imports in .js and .jsx files, if tsconfig.json allows for .js files in project
 - All imports from node modules are ignored
 - Configurable display of results as expanded or collapsed
-- If tsconfig.json defines baseUrl, it will resolve all imports using paths relative to baseUrl
+- If tsconfig.json/jsconfig.json defines baseUrl, all imports will be resolved using paths relative to baseUrl
-- A file having all exports not used will be marked as "not used" and a delete button will be available
+- A file having only not used exports will be marked as "not used" and a delete button will be available
 - If there are no unused exports, then the panel will display an entry saying this
+- A not use export can be marked as being ignored using the following comment in its previous line
+  - // find-unused-exports:ignore-next-line-exports
 - Can detect circular imports, which produce undefined variables by import
   - Only the first set of circular imports for a file is displayed in panel (for clarity of the circular path)